carissalow/rapids/docs/index.md

 :fontawesome-solid-tasks: Join our discussions on our algorithms and assumptions for feature [processing](https://github.com/carissalow/rapids/issues?q=is%3Aissue+is%3Aopen+label%3Adiscussion).

+:fontawesome-solid-play: Ready to start?
+Go to [Installation](https://www.rapids.science/setup/installation/) and then to [Initial Configuration](https://www.rapids.science/setup/configuration/)

 ## How does it work?

 RAPIDS is formed by R and Python scripts orchestrated by [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 We suggest you read Snakemake's docs but in short: every link in the analysis chain is atomic and has files as input and output.
 Behavioral features are processed per sensor and per participant.